-These opportunities are highlighted for you by the Nursing Club, but are separate from our regular nursing club events.
+These opportunities are highlighted for you by Sonoma State University Nursing Student Association, but are separate from our regular club events.
 Enjoy!

 Rural California Nursing Preceptorship:

 Rural California Nursing Preceptorship is an excellent opportunity for nursing students to expand their horizons and skill sets.
 The application period for the four week Winter 2016/2017 preceptorship is open, so please consider applying!
 It is an opportunity you won’t regret.

 Application fee is $100, but your check is only cashed if you are accepted into the program.
 The application involves writing and getting recommended by two of your nursing professors.

 The preceptorship itself involves approximately 4 weeks (120 hours) working under a licensed professional nurse (RN) who coaches the nursing student through clinical hours at rural hospitals.
 The experienced gained by working these hours is invaluable.

 The program costs total to approximately $1,000 plus a $400 housing fee if placed in a hospital that isn’t within driving distance.
 Locations to choose from include places as close as Healdsburg or Ukiah and as far away as Lake Tahoe, tucked away in the mountains.

 From Sonoma State’s website: “This program is designed to facilitate the introduction of new graduates into clinical practice.
 The intent is to provide a supportive clinical environment working one on one with a preceptor to move the student nurse into practice as a new graduate.
 We recognize that the health care system where nurses’ work has become increasingly complex and a new nurse would benefit from an extended preceptorship post-graduation.”